Task Agnostic Restoration of Natural Video Dynamics: Related Work

 \section{Related Work}

 The literature is divided into two main streams to generate visually appealing videos through image transformation models.
-The first stream tackles the task of mitigating temporal inconsistencies with the reformulation of the task at hand with temporal information.
-The second stream focuses on developing post-processing models that refine the frame-wise processed videos by penalizing the temporal deviation of the processed video from its unprocessed counterpart.
+The first stream tackles the task of mitigating temporal inconsistencies with the reformulation of the task at hand.
+Whereas, The second stream focuses on developing post-processing models that refine the frame-wise processed videos by penalizing the temporal deviation of the processed video from its unprocessed counterpart.
 The second stream is further divided into two sub-streams: task-specific and task-agnostic.
-The following subsections describe the details of both of the above-mentioned streams, respectively. \paragraph{Reformulation stream (Video-to-video translation):} These approaches are generally termed video-to-video translation of image-to-image transform applications.
+The following passages summarize the details of both of the above-mentioned streams, respectively.\\ \textbf{Reformulation stream (video-to-video translation):} These approaches are generally termed video-to-video translation applications.
 Generally, these approaches either consider multiple frames as input and produce multiple output frames or generate a single frame from multiple input frames in the form of frame recurrence such as~\cite{chu2018tecogan, liu2021featurepropagation}.
-There are also cases like video style transfer where content information is propagated to the next time timestep with the help of optical flow to initiate the optimization of the next frame.
+There are also cases like video style transfer where content information is propagated to the next time step with the help of optical flow to initiate the optimization of the next frame.
 This frame-recurrent methodology has also been proven effective in applications like video super resolution~\cite{FRVSR}.
-Designing these approaches for each task and training them from scratch is a hectic task and data scarcity can make these approaches unfeasible.
-Therefore, such models often do not adapt well to different tasks.
-Therefore, methods that can restore the temporal consistency of multiple frame-wise processed videos are highly valuable and are being actively investigated. \paragraph{Post-Processing methods for temporal consistency correction:} Bonneel et al.~\cite{bonneel2015blind} initiated the investigation of task agnostic temporal consistency correction using a gradient-based optimization strategy in which temporally consistent (unprocessed) videos were used as restoration guides for correcting the temporal inconsistency of frame-wise processed videos.
-Their formulation motivated various task-dependent and task-agnostic, and temporal consistency correction approaches with slight variations from their original formulation.
-Despite the efficacy of their formulation, there only exist a handful of approaches that address task-agnostic temporal consistency correction due to the difficult nature of the task.
-Yao et al.~\cite{yao2017occlusion} proposed a keyframe strategy that accounted for the motion of different objects in those keyframes to handle occlusion as well as temporal consistency.
-Lai et al.~\cite{lai2018learning} proposed the first deep learning approach for this task by employing ConvLSTM~\cite{shi2015convlstm} and a perceptual loss~\cite{johnson2016perceptualloss}.
+Designing these approaches for each task and training them from scratch is a taxing task and data scarcity can make these formulations unfeasible.
+Generally, such models often do not adapt well to different tasks; therefore, methods that can restore the temporal consistency of multiple frame-wise processed videos are being actively investigated.\\ \textbf{Post-processing methods:} Bonneel et al.~\cite{bonneel2015blind} initiated the investigation of task agnostic temporal consistency correction using a gradient-based optimization strategy in which temporally consistent (unprocessed) videos were used as restoration guides for correcting the temporal inconsistency of frame-wise processed videos.
+Their formulation motivated various task-dependent and task-agnostic, and temporal consistency correction approaches with slight variations of their original objective formulation.
+Despite the simplicity of their formulation, there only exist a handful of approaches that address task-agnostic temporal consistency correction due to the difficult nature of the task.
+Yao et al.~\cite{yao2017occlusion} proposed a key-frame strategy that accounted for the motion of different objects in those key-frames to handle occlusion as well as temporal consistency.
+Lai et al.\cite{lai2018learning} proposed the first deep learning approach for this task by employing ConvLSTM~\cite{shi2015convlstm} and a perceptual loss~\cite{johnson2016perceptualloss}.
 Lei et al.~\cite{lei2020blind} proposed an extension of Deep Image Prior~\cite{ulyanov2018deepimageprior} and demonstrated its capability to mitigate the temporal flicker of per-frame processed videos.
-On the other hand, various task-specific approaches have been proposed, such as~\cite{chu2018tecogan, liu2021featurepropagation, thimonier2021loreal}.
-Defining these task-specific approaches is relatively straightforward.
-These approaches define a temporal extension around a backbone method and penalize the deviation of generated content with the help of optical flow.